-- difficulties in identifying healthcare facilities to acquire (due to increased cost of capital, competition or otherwise) and completing such acquisitions; - defaults on or non-renewal of leases by tenants; - our ability to collect rents; - increases in interest rates and increased operating costs; - macroeconomic and geopolitical factors, including, but not limited to, inflationary pressures, interest rate volatility, distress in the banking sector, global supply chain disruptions and ongoing geopolitical conflicts and war; - the effects of the ongoing coronavirus ("COVID-19") epidemic (including any related variants of the COVID-19 virus such as the Delta variant, Omicron variant, or others), which are highly uncertain, cannot be predicted and will depend upon future developments, including the severity of COVID-19, the duration of the outbreak and potential resurgences, plateaued or stagnant vaccination and booster rates, adequate testing and treatments and the prevalence of widespread immunity to COVID-19; - our ability to satisfy the covenants in our existing and any future debt agreements; - decreased rental rates or increased vacancy rates, including expected rent levels on acquired properties; - adverse economic or real estate conditions or developments, either nationally or in the markets in which our facilities are located; - our failure to generate sufficient cash flows to service our outstanding obligations; - our ability to satisfy our short and long-term liquidity requirements;
+- difficulties in identifying healthcare facilities to acquire (due to increased cost of capital, competition or otherwise) and completing such acquisitions; - defaults on or non-renewal of leases by tenants; - our ability to collect rents; - increases in interest rates and increased operating costs; - macroeconomic and geopolitical factors, including, but not limited to, inflationary pressures, interest rate volatility, distress in the banking sector, global supply chain disruptions and ongoing geopolitical conflicts and war; - the effects of the ongoing coronavirus ("COVID-19") epidemic (including any related variants of the COVID-19 virus such as the Delta variant, Omicron variant, or others), which are highly uncertain, cannot be predicted changes in current healthcare and will depend upon future developments, healthcare real estate trends and costs, including the severity of COVID-19, the duration of the outbreak and potential resurgences, plateaued or stagnant vaccination and booster rates, adequate testing and treatments and the prevalence of widespread immunity to COVID-19; wage inflation; - an epidemic or pandemic (such as the COVID-19 pandemic), and the measures that international, federal, state and local governments, agencies, law enforcement and/or health authorities implement to address it; - our ability to satisfy the covenants in our existing and any future debt agreements; - decreased rental rates or increased vacancy rates, including expected rent levels on acquired properties; - adverse economic or real estate conditions or developments, either nationally or in the markets in which our facilities are located; - our failure to generate sufficient cash flows to service our outstanding obligations; - our ability to satisfy our short and long-term liquidity requirements;

-- our ability to deploy the debt and equity capital we raise; - our ability to hedge our interest rate risk; - our ability to raise additional equity and debt capital on terms that are attractive or at all; - our ability to make distributions on shares of our common and preferred stock or to redeem our preferred stock; - expectations regarding the timing and/or completion of any acquisition; - expectations regarding the timing and/or completion of dispositions, and the expected use of proceeds therefrom; - general volatility of the market price of our common and preferred stock; - changes in our business or our investment or financing strategy; - our dependence upon key personnel, whose continued service is not guaranteed; - our ability to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in healthcare laws, governmental regulations, tax laws and similar matters; - changes in current healthcare and healthcare real estate trends; - changes in expected trends in Medicare, Medicaid and commercial insurance reimbursement trends; - competition for investment opportunities; - our failure to successfully integrate acquired healthcare facilities; - our expected capital and tenant improvement expenditures; - changes in accounting policies generally accepted in the United States of America ("GAAP"); - lack of, or insufficient amounts of, insurance; - other factors affecting the real estate industry generally; - changes in the tax treatment of our distributions; - our failure to maintain our qualification as a REIT for U.S. federal income tax purposes; - our ability to qualify for the safe harbor from the "100% Prohibited Transactions Tax" under the REIT rules with respect to our property dispositions; and - limitations imposed on our business due to, and our ability to satisfy, complex rules relating to REIT qualification for U.S. federal income tax purposes.
+- our ability to deploy the debt and equity capital we raise; - our ability to hedge our interest rate risk; - our ability to raise additional equity and debt capital on terms that are attractive or at all; - our ability to make distributions on shares of our common and preferred stock or to redeem our preferred stock; - expectations regarding the timing and/or completion of any acquisition; - expectations regarding the timing and/or completion of dispositions, and the expected use of proceeds therefrom; - general volatility of the market price of our common and preferred stock; - changes in our business or our investment or financing strategy; - our dependence upon key personnel, whose continued service is not guaranteed; - our ability to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in healthcare laws, governmental regulations, tax laws and similar matters; - changes in current healthcare and healthcare real estate trends; - changes in expected trends in Medicare, Medicaid and commercial insurance reimbursement trends; - competition for investment opportunities; - our failure to successfully integrate acquired healthcare facilities; - our expected capital and tenant improvement expenditures; - changes in accounting policies generally accepted in the United States of America ("GAAP"); - lack of, or insufficient amounts of, insurance; - other factors affecting the real estate industry generally; - changes in the tax treatment of our distributions; - our failure to maintain our qualification as a REIT real estate investment trust ("REIT") for U.S. federal income tax purposes; - our ability to qualify for the safe harbor from the "100% Prohibited Transactions Tax" 100% prohibited transactions tax under the REIT rules with respect to our property dispositions; and - limitations imposed on our business due to, and our ability to satisfy, complex rules relating to REIT qualification for U.S. federal income tax purposes.